-The Port's current liabilities as of 12/31/2016 are debts the Port will repay in 2016.
-The total current liabilities decreased from \$5,394,861 to \$3,511,902.
-Accounts payable at the yearend were lower by \$1,298,640.
+The Port's current liabilities as of 12/31/2017 are debts the Port will repay in 2018.
+The total current liabilities decreased from \$3,511,902 to \$3,236,051.
+The decrease was due to accounts payable at year end being lower by \$202,161 compared to 2016.

-The Port's long term liabilities decreased in 2016, due to the issuance of Revenue Bonds for the expansion at the Tri Cities Airport in the amount of \$23,550,000.
-Long term liabilities at 2016-year end were \$31,432,019, a decrease of \$1,521,022 from \$32,953,041 in 2015.
+The Port's long term liabilities at 2017-year end were \$30,228,078, a decrease of \$2,132,368 from 2016 due to a decrease in net pension liability and long-term debt.
 Accrued environmental liability costs decreased as a result of reassessment of future costs of environmental remediation.
-The Port has sufficient funds in an account called Marine Terminal currently in Investments, the balance of which is \$393,385 which along with continued Environmental operating grants, management believes will be sufficient to cover the Port's share of the remaining clean-up costs.
+The Port has sufficient funds in an account called Marine Terminal currently in Cash and Cash Equivalents, the balance of which is \$396,699 which along with continued Environmental operating grants, management believes will be sufficient to cover the Port's share of the remaining clean-up costs.